For many are called, but few are chosen. Matthew 22:14

 30 So the people rested on the seventh day.

-31 The house of Israel called it “Manna”, and it was like coriander seed, white, and its taste was like wafers with honey.
+31 The Israelites called it “Manna”, and it was like coriander seed, white, and its taste was like wafers with honey.
 32 Moses said, “This is what the Lord has commanded, ‘Let a quart full of it be kept throughout your generations, that they may see the bread with which I fed you in the wilderness, when I brought you out of the land of Egypt.’ ”

 33 Moses said to Aaron, “Take a pot and put a quart full of manna in it and lay it up before the Lord, to be kept throughout your generations.”
 34 As the Lord commanded Moses, so Aaron laid it up before the Testimony, to be kept.

-35 The Israelites ate the manna 40 years, until they came to an inhabited land.
+35 The Israelites ate the manna for 40 years, until they came to an inhabited land.
 They ate the manna until they came to the borders of the land of Canaan.
 36 Now two quarts are one tenth of an ephah.

 Water from the Rock